May 9 - Heartfelt History™

 Image via Wikimedia Commons, public domain

-Image: Publicity photo of Alfred Hitchcock & Kim Novak on the set of Vertigo in 1958 via Wikimedia Commons, public domain
+Image: Kim Novak & James Stewart from the film Vertigo (1958) via Wikimedia Commons, public domain

 Image via Wikimedia Commons, public domain